-Reviewing and updating the Globe Life Environmental, Social, and Governance Report The ESG Committee is a sub-committee of our Enterprise Risk Management (ERM) Committee, described in more detail below.
+Reviewing and updating the Globe Life Environmental, Social, and Governance Report

+The ESG Committee is a sub-committee of our Enterprise Risk Management (ERM) Committee, described in more detail at right.
 The Chair of the ESG Committee, our Executive Vice President, General Counsel and Chief Risk Officer, provides regular reports on our sustainability practices and agenda to our ERM Committee.

-Our People
+Enterprise Risk Management Committee

-The ERM Committee identifies and reviews major risks to the Company, develops processes and plans to monitor, address, and mitigate such risks, and establishes risk tolerance levels.
-Additionally, by receiving regular reports from the Chair of the ESG Committee, the ERM Committee helps ensure that major environmental and sustainability risks to the Company are identified, and that processes and plans to monitor and mitigate such risks are implemented as appropriate.
-The ERM Committee consists of seniorlevel executives such as our Executive Vice President, General Counsel and Chief Risk Officer, Chief Financial Officer, Chief Investment Officer, Chief Administrative Officer, Chief Strategy Officer, Chief Marketing Officer, Chief Talent Officer, Chief Information Officer, Chief Actuary, Senior Vice President, Risk, Compliance, and Chief Security Officer, Chief Information Security Officer, Chief Compliance Officer, and the Divisional Vice President - Enterprise Risk.
-The Chair of the Audit Committee also serves as a nonvoting member of the ERM Committee and the official liaison of the Board of Directors to the Committee.
-The ERM Committee regularly reports to Globe Life Inc.'s Co-Chief Executive Officers and to the Board of Directors following Committee meetings and makes such recommendations, as the Committee deems necessary or appropriate.
+The ERM Committee consists of senior-level executives who identify and review major risks to the Company, develop processes and plans to monitor, address, and mitigate such risks, and establish risk tolerance levels.
+Additionally, by receiving regular reports from the Chair of the ESG Committee, the ERM Committee helps ensure that major sustainability-related risks to the Company are identified and incorporated into the ERM Risk Universe, and that processes and plans to monitor and mitigate such risks are implemented as appropriate.

+The Chair of the Audit Committee also serves as a non-voting member of the ERM Committee and the official liaison of the Board of Directors to the Committee.
+The ERM Committee regularly reports to Globe Life Inc.'s Co-Chairmen and Chief Executive Officers and to the Board of Directors following Committee meetings and makes such recommendations, as the Committee deems necessary or appropriate.

-Our ERM Department helps the ERM Committee to identify, assess, and prioritize the Company's most significant risks.
+Our ERM Department helps the ERM Committee to identify, assess, prioritize, mitigate, monitor, and report the Company's most significant risks.
 The ERM Department supports the Company's business units in evaluating and managing risk in their respective areas, partners with senior management to facilitate appropriate and timely risk reporting from the business units to the ERM Committee and/or to the Board as necessary and supports the effort to integrate risk considerations into the strategic planning process.